Australian inquiry recommends new national standards to protect Aboriginal heritage | Business

 The report recommended the Australian government legislate a new framework for cultural heritage protection at the national level in agreement with Aboriginal and Torres Strait Islander people.
 The new legislation should set out minimum standards for state protections and traditional owners must have primary decision-making power in relation to their cultural heritage in development processes.

 The legislation must include adequate compliance and enforcement mechanisms as well as penalties, the report said.
-"Traditional owners should be able to effectively enforce Commonwealth protections through civil action," it recommended.
+Industry superannuation fund Hesta said it supported a new legal framework but warned mining companies they should not wait for legislative change to improve practices that have damaged the standing of Australia's mining industry.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)